lostmsu/HoloCore/README.md

 This is the original sample, that you get if you create a new Universal Holographic project.
 I simply removed the .csproj and replaced it with one targeting netcoreapp3.1.

-It crashes in `CoreApplication.Run(exclusiveViewApplicationSource)` with
+The original code crashed in `CoreApplication.Run(exclusiveViewApplicationSource)` with
 ```
 System.ArgumentException: 'The parameter is incorrect.

 serverName'
 ```

+After adding `WindowsXamlManager.InitializeForCurrentThread()`, it does not crash anymore, but `AppViewSource.CreateView()` is never called, and the program just gets stuck in `CoreApplication.Run`.

 ### Make the view run explicitly